Dargones/anceps/README.md

 * compare.py

   The program prints the distribution of different meter patterns (a unigram) obtained from the output of scansion.py.
-It also evaluates algorithm's performance, comparing its output with the data from manual_result.txt.
+It also evaluates algorithm's performance, comparing its output with manually obtained data.

 * ngram.py